voidgraphics/Warehouse/readme.md

 ###How does it work?
 Very easy: just launch the app and drag/drop your file to the small window.
 However you will have to configure it the first time to specify your server info.
-To do that, right-click on the tray item and select "Change server settings".
+You can modify that info at any time by right-clicking on the tray item and selecting "Change server settings".
+There's an option in the tray menu to automatically copy the public link to the file to your clipboard once the upload is done, so you can easily share the file.
-You can leave it running in the background so you don't have to re-open the app everytime.
-There's options in the tray menu to show and hide the app.
+You can leave the app running in the background so you don't have to re-open it everytime.
+There's options in the tray menu to show and hide the drop area.
-You can also resize it by dragging from the edges to make it as big or small as you want.
+You can also resize the drop area by dragging from the edges to make it as big or small as you want.

 ###What's the tech behind it?
 This app is built with [NW.js](https://github.com/nwjs/nw.js) (formerly known as node-webkit) and [jsftp](https://github.com/sergi/jsftp).